Criticism of the Quran: Jurisprudence

+This verse is a primary source of Islamic jurisprudence, i.e., Fiqh.
+Also, the passage is known as the "Verse of Loan" (Ayat ad-Dayn) and is the basis for Islamic commercial and financial law.
+Some disagreement exists regarding the Quran's role in understanding jurisprudence.

 British-German professor of Arabic and Islam Joseph Schacht, in his work The Origins of Muhammadan Jurisprudence (1950), regarding the subject of law derived from the Quran, wrote:

-Muhammadan [Islamic] law did not derive directly from the Koran but developed... out of popular and administrative practice under the Umaiyads, and this practice often diverged from the intentions and even the explicit wording of the Koran...
-Norms derived from the Koran were introduced into Muhammadan law almost invariably at a secondary stage.
+"Muhammadan Islamic law did not derive directly from the Quran but developed ... out of popular and administrative practice under the Umaiyads, and this practice often diverged from the intentions and even the explicit wording of the Quran ...
+Norms derived from the Quran were introduced into Muhammadan law almost invariably at a secondary stage."